synaq/api-quick-start/README.md

 ### Deleting an organisation

-If a company no longer has any active packages associated with it, its records may also be deleted form the API using a delete endpoint.
+If a company has no active packages associated with it, its records may deleted form the API using a delete endpoint.

 ```
 DELETE /api/v1/ous/{ou-guid}.json